Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

 A vote where two options $x$ and $y$ are really ranked equally with each other can be assimilated to half a vote where $x$ is preferred to $y$ together with half another vote with the reverse preference.
 In contrast, a vote that expresses neither a preference nor a tie between $x$ and $y$ should contribute neither to the number of voters who prefer $x$ to $y$ nor to the number of those who prefer $y$ to $x$.

-In this connection, it is quite standard to take the view that \shortquote{Ranked options are considered preferred to all unranked options}~\cite[\S A.6.1]{debian}.
+Usually one takes the view that \shortquote{Ranked options are considered preferred to all unranked options}~(\citealt[\S A.6.1]{debian}).
 However, in some contexts it could be more appropriate to interpret that no comparison is made between a ranked option and an unranked one.

 One should also be aware that not approving an option is not the same as really disapproving it.

 On account of all these considerations, it is certainly desirable that the ballots be designed so as to make as clear as possible what the voter really means to say (no matter whether he is being sincere or not).
 Besides, it is most important to clearly specify how will the ballots be interpreted.